 Company IT teams must take active, purposeful steps to prepare for the inevitable, whether the attack is on a single machine or multiple IT assets.
-The secret to recovering from a ransomware breach or any other disaster lies
+The secret to recovering from a ransomware breach or any other disaster lies โจin preparation.
+By looking at how the cloud can support better continuity planning, companies can make their recovery processes easier and more effective.

 The importance of taking the right approach to data protection

-Firstly, it’s important to understand how that preparation can provide better results for both IT and the business.
-While data held on servers is often protected in some shape or form, It’s how those servers are protected, and what systems they have in place that could create vulnerability gaps.
+Firstly, itโs important to understand how that preparation can provide better results for both IT and the business. ย While data held on servers is often protected in some shape or form, It’s how those servers are protected, and what systems they have in place that could create vulnerability gaps.
 For example, offsite data is usually always handled using tape backups that are removed to offsite storage.
 There’s a lot of overhead in that for business.

 These off-site copies can be very useful in the event of a full site failure or major ransomware attack.
 If you need access to this data quickly, it could be days or weeks before you get access to it for recovery.
 Looking at the cloud for continuity can provide companies with the ability to meet faster recovery time objectives as virtual machines can be, within minutes, spun-up in the cloud, rather than having to be recovered to specific physical hardware or on-premises hypervisor platforms.